Easy Access, Greater Health

 When: Classes are held in either a four-hour Saturday morning session or are split between two evening sessions.
 Find class times on the registration form.

-Where: Class locations include Bedford Counseling Associates, 2 Wall St., Manchester, NH, and Monadnock Development Services, 121 Railroad St., Keene, NH.
+Where: Monday classes are held at Bedford Counseling Associates, Wall St., Manchester while Saturday classes are held at 401 Cypress St. in Manchester.
 Co-parents must attend separate classes.
 Each participant and the court receives a certificate verifying attendance.

 How: Register online, by mail or by calling 603-628-7787.
 The fee is $85 and is payable prior to being assigned to a seminar.
 Individuals receiving some form of public assistance may be eligible for a reduced rate.
 To determine eligibility, please call registration line.